DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

   how to uniformly select several subsets from these samples, and meanwhile make all selected samples from all shells separated as far as possible?
   It is related with P-C-M by discretizing the continuous sphere using many points.
+* **Acquisition ordering problem (P-O)**.
+  Given a single or multiple shell scheme, how does one optimize the acquisition order of the samples, such that an interruption at any point of the acquisition can still yield a nearly uniform sampling scheme?

 ..
 Note:: Considering the diffusion signal is antipodal symmetric, the antipodal symmetric samples have the same role.